lcabaceira/dralf/TECHDETAILS.md

     * Jmx Server  : Alfresco application Server
     * Jmx Domain  : Alfresco

-Description: Validates Database and dumps validated schema as XML
+Description: Validates Database and dumps validated schema as XML.
+This action generates a report a in the reports directory of DrAlf.

 * Action Jmx Code *